BoboyeOkeya/PEM_Fuel_Cell_Voltage_Control/IOFBL/README.md

   v_1\\
   v_2\\
     v_3\\
-\end{bmatrix}
+\end{bmatrix}...(14)
 $$

-By putting equation 12 into 9, we will arrive at a new system with new control inputs as shown below:
+By putting equation 14 into 11, we will arrive at a new system with new control inputs as shown below:

 $$\begin{equation}
 \begin{bmatrix}